 The principles of Privacy by Design provide a framework for how technology should be approached to reduce privacy risk for the end user.
 With these principles, we pioneered a safer way to utilize the security benefit of biometrics by minimizing the amount of personal data that is processed and retained in our solution.
 We also deviated from the status quo that centralizes storage of biometrics, and instead, designed a way for people to remain in possession of their data at all times.

 Doing things the right way can mean deviating from the common way.

 The increasing complexity and threat landscape of the digital world gives us reason and resources to find better ways of doing things.
 A connected worker platform is an innovative approach to the future of work that allows organizations to better navigate several intersecting issues: security, compliance, productivity, user experience, privacy, health and safety, and more.

 Most importantly, receiving these benefits can be done in a way that minimizes risk to people who use our technology and protect their autonomy at all stages.
 Technology is transforming the way we work, and Nymi is creating solutions that ensure technology works for us.

 Visibility & Transparency

-There are significant benefits to employee safety, security, and productivity when connecting workers to their digital ecosystem.
-However, it is challenging to deliver a solution whose benefits consider user privacy as a fundamental value.
+There are significant benefits to people and organizations who embrace technology.
+However, it is increasingly challenging to find solutions that protect user privacy as a fundamental design requirement.

-While there are many ways to approach designing a connected worker platform that balances these trade-offs, Nymi has always recognized user privacy as a design requirement as fundamental as other more obvious requirements, like security, compliance, and usability.
-In the end, we’ve built a solution that mitigates risk to the end user and puts employee interests first in principle and in practice.
+Nymi has always recognized user privacy as a design requirement as fundamental as other more obvious requirements, like security, compliance, and usability.
+In the end, we’ve built a solution that mitigates risk to the end user and puts people’s interests first in principle and in practice.